 Costa Coffee isn’t a name that many Americans will be familiar with.
 But beyond these shores the Costa name is well known and has a massive following.
 Costa offers the finest coffee and snacks, as well as a great atmosphere to enjoy them in.

-In many countries, Costa Coffee competes directly with Starbucks, and in some towns and cities, it has the jump on them.
+In many countries, Costa Coffee competes directly with Starbucks coffee prices, and in some towns and cities, it has the jump on them.
 Costa Coffee actually has a lot in common with the Mighty Starbucks, and not just because they both sell coffee.

 Revenue: £1.1 Billion+ (2016)

 The comparisons between Starbucks and Costa Coffee in the early years are quite striking.
 Like the famous Seattle-based brand, Costa Coffee were founded in 1971.
 They looked to establish themselves in London, a city that was big on coffee, but short on quality.

 As with Starbucks, Costa Coffee did not sell brewed coffee in those early years.
 Instead, they focused on sourcing the best beans and on roasting these for caterers, as well as for other businesses.
 They operated like this for 7 years before they started to brew the coffee themselves and to sell the product direct to consumers.

 The two owners were Bruno and Sergio Costa, which is where the Costa Coffee name came from.
 By 1985, Sergio bought his brother’s share of the company and within ten years he had grown the chain to include 41 locations across the UK.
 In 1995, Costa Coffee was acquired by Whitbread, a multinational chain that also own the Premier Inn and Beefeater Grill brands.

 From here, Costa went global in a short space of time.
 The might of a multinational helped the brand to grow exponentially.
 Within 15 years they had 1,000 stores, and from 2009 to 2016, they opened a further 2,277.